hsfl/artemis/pages/tutorials/setup-from-scratch/beaglebone-from-scratch.md

 {% include image.html file="/resources/tutorials/from scratch/bbb/usb_device.png" width="70%" %}

+There may be issues with booting your BeagleBone from the image on the SD card.
+Follow the link [here](https://stackoverflow.com/questions/31725206/unable-to-flash-emmc-from-sd-card-beaglebone-black) for help with this.

+{% include note.html content="You will know the correct image has booted when you see a correct date for the new image in the terminal when you log in (the factory operating system will be signified by 'BeagleBoard.org Debian Image 2016-01-24')." %}

 This site will tell you to open up `http://192.168.7.2/ ` or `http://192.168.6.2 ` for Linux/MacOS.
 This leads to the Cloud9 Integrated Development Environment, a graphical interface which makes developing with the BeagleBone easier.
 Go ahead and open the link.
 If it works, then you can skip the next section!
 The Cloud9 IDE has been known to malfunction in some cases upon the first startup, and in this case, follow the steps in the next subsection.

 ### Establishing a Serial Connection